Get Confidential Help 24/7

-Intensity of care is yet another evidence-based benefit of inpatient rehab.
+The intensity of care is yet another evidence-based benefit of inpatient rehab.
 Data-backed recommendations that appear in the “Treatment Protocol Effectiveness Study” (cited earlier) list “intensity of care” as a hallmark of much-needed improvements to substance abuse treatment.
 And a residential inpatient setting is best positioned to provide that intensity of care associated with better recovery outcomes.

 A supportive community of residential peers

 Unlike outpatient settings, inpatient rehab allows clients to live in a residential community and to develop safe and supportive peer relationships that, research has shown, can be a critical ingredient in positive recovery outcomes.
-One evidence-based example here are therapeutic communities, or structured, drug-free environments in which people in recovery live with one another during a period of extended, long-term residential treatment—and therapeutic communities and their strong peer community component have evidenced better outcomes.
+One evidence-based example here are therapeutic communities or structured, drug-free environments in which people in recovery live with one another during a period of extended, long-term residential treatment—and therapeutic communities and their strong peer community component have evidenced better outcomes.
 While many inpatient programs involve shorter lengths of stay than therapeutic communities, they share the same residential peer community feature that is linked with better outcomes.

 The absence of former triggers

-Addiction triggers can be especially troublesome during early recovery, be they a high stress job environment, proximity to drug-using friends, or the liquor store next door.
+Addiction triggers can be especially troublesome during early recovery, be they a high-stress job environment, proximity to drug-using friends, or the liquor store next door.
 An inpatient setting safely removes clients from these high-risk factors for relapse, thereby lengthening their period of abstinence—and extended abstinence is a good predictor of long-term recovery, research has shown.